thelegumeduprix/twitch-polls/README.md

 `!pollstop`

 This will stop the currently active poll in its current state and highlights the winning option.
-If several options have a draw they will be highlighted together.
+If several options are tied they will be highlighted together.

 <img width="1920" alt="Bildschirmfoto 2022-07-30 um 22 10 43" src="https://user-images.githubusercontent.com/94025590/181994884-358fb293-2daa-4406-93f9-efd0bb93ab3a.png">
 <img width="1920" alt="Bildschirmfoto 2022-07-30 um 22 11 21" src="https://user-images.githubusercontent.com/94025590/181994887-30a27146-d739-4b77-8be2-e4b52dc968ee.png">